saltstack/salt/doc/topics/rackspace.rst

 .. code-block:: bash

-    # salt 'foo' test.ping
+    # salt 'foo' cmd.run 'uname -a'

-You should see your new node responding with a True.
+You should see your new node responding.

 Optional Settings
 =================